The Second Sex: Volume One

 and Stendhal, Beauvoir writes that these "examples show that the great collective myths are reflected in each singular writer".
 "Feminine devotion is demanded as a duty by Montherlant and Lawrence; less arrogant, Claudel, Breton, and Stendhal admire it as a generous choice..."
+For each of them, the ideal woman is the one who more exactly embodies the Other capable of revealing it to himself.
+Montherlant seeks pure animality in women; Lawrence demands that she summarizes the female gender in her femininity; Claudel calls her soul-sister; Breton trusts the woman-child; Stendhal is looking for an equal.
 She finds that woman is "the privileged Other", that Other is defined in the "way the One chooses to posit himself", and writes that, "But the only earthly destiny reserved to the woman equal, child-woman, soul sister, woman-sex, and female animal is always man."
 Beauvoir writes that, "The absence or insignificance of the female element in a body of work is symptomatic...
 It loses importance in a period like ours in which each individual's particular problems are of secondary import."

 Beauvoir writes that "mystery" is prominent among men's myths about women.
 She also writes that mystery is not confined by sex to women, but, instead, by situation, and that it pertains to any slave.
 She thinks it disappeared during the eighteenth century when men, however briefly, considered women to be peers.
 She quotes Arthur Rimbaud, who writes that, hopefully, one day, women can become fully human beings when man gives her her freedom.